Skip to main content

 What happens after a page is live

-Our standards are meant to continue after publication, not stop at launch.
+Participating standards are meant to continue after publication, not stop at launch.
 If a page becomes stale, loses good internal connections, or no longer matches the trust signals around it, it should return to the editorial queue for cleanup.
-That is why this page works together with our source policy, our authors and reviewers directory, and the live blog rather than standing alone as a generic policy statement.
+That is why this page works together with participating source policy, participating authors and reviewers directory, and the live blog rather than standing alone as a generic policy statement.